 Lisa TicknerHonorary Professor (Visiting Professor 2007-14)

 Lisa Tickner studied fine art before switching to art history and completing a PhD on the arts and crafts movement in 1970.
 She is Emeritus Professor of Art History at Middlesex University and joined The Courtauld as Visiting Professor in 2007.
 Her first book, The Spectacle of Women: imagery of the suffrage campaign 1907-1914 (1988) has become a classic.
 Her second, Modern Life & Modern Subjects: British art in the early 20th century (2000), was short-listed for the first British Academy Book Prize.
 In addition to numerous articles in the academic press she is the author of two further books (on Rossetti, and on art education), and co-editor of four collections of essays on visual culture published 1993-6.
-She is currently working on a collection of essays on the London art world in the 1960s.
+Her new book, London’s New Scene: art and culture in the 1960s, will be published by Yale University Press in 2020.

 - The London art world in the 1960s